Fuel cell: Automobiles

 In 2015, Toyota introduced its first fuel cell vehicle, the Mirai, at a price of $57,000.
 Hyundai introduced the limited production Hyundai ix35 FCEV under a lease agreement.
 In 2016, Honda started leasing the Honda Clarity Fuel Cell.
+In 2018, Hyundai introduced the Hyundai Nexo, replacing the Hyundai ix35 FCEV.
 In 2020, Toyota introduced the second generation of its Mirai brand, improving fuel efficiency and expanding range compared to the original Sedan 2014 model.

+In 2024, Mirai owners filed a class action lawsuit against Toyota in California over the lack of availability of hydrogen for fuel cell electric cars, alleging, among other things, fraudulent concealment and misrepresentation as well as violations of California's false advertising law and breaches of implied warranty.
+The same year, Hyundai recalled all 1,600 Nexo vehicles sold in the US to that time due to a risk of fuel leaks and fire from a faulty "pressure relief device".